zlehmann/routing-nested-resources-reading-v-000/README.md

 Nesting resources is a powerful tool that helps you keep your routes neat and tidy, and are a better tool than dynamic route segments for representing parent/child relationships in your system.

 However, as a general rule, you should only nest resources one level deep and ensure that you are considering Separation of Concerns even in your routing.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/routing-nested-resources-reading' title='Objectives'>Objectives</a> on Learn.co and start learning to code for free.</p>

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/routing-nested-resources-reading'>Routing and Nested Resources</a> on Learn.co and start learning to code for free.</p>